 Meanwhile, if you do choose to participate in our project, know that we will care for your starter with love even as we give it the occasional exploratory poke or prod.
 Bread and the microbes on which bread depends are at the heart of our agricultural civilization, the ancient marriage between humans and grains.
 They are also at the heart of the ways in which we come together to break bread and savor the rich flavors of wild microbes and tamed grains.
 By this same token, we hope that by studying starters together, that you, Ben Wolfe, Anne Madden, Lea Shell, Liz Landis, Erin McKenney, Matthew Booker, Tate Paulette, and many others might understand and savor more than any of us could on our own.

 What Can You Do Now?

-Regardless of whether or not you are sending us a sample of your sourdough, if you would like to stay updated about our results or events related to the project you can sign up for email updates as well.
+Regardless of whether or not you have sent us a sample of your sourdough, if you would like to stay updated about our results or events related to the project you can sign up for email updates as well.